smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 **[Inversion of Control Containers and the Dependency Injection pattern][injection]**

-This is a more indepth explaination of the concepts.
+This is a more in-depth explanation of the concepts.
 They also go into the closely related idea of "Inversion of Control" and "Service Locators".
 Again there is a good review of best practices and trade-offs from different approaches.
 WARNING: It is pretty big.